The Beginning of the End (Grimm): Part I

 Opening quote: "It is better to die on your feet than to live on your knees."

 After Renard's (Sasha Roiz) victory, Nick (David Giuntoli) tells Meisner (Damien Puckler) and Trubel (Jacqueline Toboni) about his offer to join Black Claw.
 Meisner states that having a Grimm with them can be an advantage but they will kill everyone close to him.
 Eve (Bitsie Tulloch) announces that Zuri managed to confess the name, "Bonaparte".
 This instantly reminds Meisner of Conrad Bonaparte, one of the founders of Black Claw.
 Hank (Russell Hornsby) receives a call from the police to go to his house so he and Nick leave Hadrian's Wall.

 In the mansion, Diana (Hannah R. Lloyd) uses her powers to use her dolls to make Adalind (Claire Coffee) and Renard to make out.
 However, Adalind stops the making out and slaps Renard, causing him to furiously leave the room, being watched by Diana.
 At Hank's house, Nick and Hank discover that the Black Claw members that Nick killed that night are in the house and the police arrest Hank for the murders when a witness claims to have seen him.
 Monroe (Silas Weir Mitchell) confronts a group of Black Claw members outside his house and tells Trubel to find their location.
-Adalind sleeps with Diana that night, who confides on her that she doesn't like Rachel (Anne Leighton) because of her love for Renard.
+Adalind sleeps with Diana that night, who confides in her that she doesn't like Rachel (Anne Leighton) because of her love for Renard.

 Hank is taken by two detectives to a cabin where the detectives are revealed to be Wesen and knock him out to tie him.
 Nick and Wu (Reggie Lee) go to question the witness but find her gone and signs of break-in in her house.
 Nick goes back to the precinct so the accusation gets nullified but finds Wesen working there that stop him from doing what he wants.
 Wu then finds that no calls were made from the witness's house.
 Bonaparte (Shaun Toub) meets with Adalind to discuss her awkwardness with them and to show his power, woges into a Zauberbiest and turns her into stone for a moment.
 He then gives her a ring, warning her not to take it off, being painful for her children.